Wild attractors and thermodynamic formalism: An example of a wild attractor for unbounded

 \section{An example of a wild attractor for $k-Q(k)$ unbounded}

 In \cite{Btams} it was shown that smooth unimodal maps for which $k-Q(k)$ is unbounded cannot have any wild attractors, for any large but finite value of the critical order.
 There are very few results known for unimodal maps with flat critical points (\ie $\ell = \infty$), although we mention \cite{BenMis, Zwei_flat} and \cite{LevSw}, which deal with Lebesgue conservative Misiurewicz maps and infinitely renormalisable dynamics respectively.
-The next example serves as a model for a unimodal map with infinite critical order, suggesting that \cite[Theorem 8.1]{Btams} doesn't hold anymore: There exists countably piecewise linear maps with kneading map $Q(k) = \lfloor rk \rfloor$, $r \in (0,1)$ that have a wild attractor. \begin{example} Consider maps with kneading map
+The next example serves as a model for a unimodal map with infinite critical order, suggesting that \cite[Theorem 8.1]{Btams} doesn't hold anymore: There exists countably piecewise linear maps with kneading map $Q(k) = \lfloor rk \rfloor$, $r \in (0,1)$ that have a wild attractor. \ and the shift map is defined by $\sigma(x_0x_1 \cdots)=(x_1 x_2 \cdots)$.
+We say that $(\Sigma,\sigma)$ is a \emph{countable Markov shift}.
+We equip $\Sigma$ with the topology generated by the cylinder sets